 We have tested rotating offers many times and have found it to be a poor way of presenting home page content.Chris Goward, Wider Funnel

 Rotating banners are absolutely evil and should be removed immediately.Tim Ash, Site Tuners

 The information was on the most prominent slide, but the users didn’t see it—totally hit by banner blindness.
-Nielsen concludes the sliders are ignored.
+Nielsen concluded that image carousels get ignored.

 Product design guru Luke Wroblweski summed it up like this:

 There was a discussion about image carousels on User Experience Stack Exchange as well.
 Here are some of the things people who tested them said:

 Almost all of the testing I’ve managed has proven content delivered via carousels to be missed by users.
 Few interact with them and many comment that they look like adverts and so we’ve witnessed the banner blindness concept in full effect.

 In terms of space saving and content promotion a lot of competing messages get delivered in a single position that can lead to focus being lost.Adam Fellows

 Carousels are effective at being able to tell people in Marketing/Senior Management that their latest idea is now on the Home Page.